skaluzka/makbet/README.rst

 - generating **DOT** output showing relations between tasks (this feature can be enabled by ``MAKBET_DOT=1`` CLI option),
 - it is pretty well documented,
-- has a couple of quite nice examples,
+- has a couple of quite nice examples, including small built-in tasks library (set of simple **Bash** scripts),
 - minimal system requirements (see below).

 |